 Graduate students in good standing and with the appropriate background may petition to take courses for credit by challenge examinations.
-Eligible students must be registered for full time status.
+Eligible students must be registered for full-time status.
 Graduate students must have completed two graduate courses and may challenge a maximum of two graduate courses.

 Credit earned by challenge examinations may be applied toward the minimum course requirements for the master's degree.
 The passing mark for credit by examination at the undergraduate level is C and the graduate level is B. Credits earned will be posted on the transcript as CR, rather than the letter grade, and not calculated in the student's GPA.
 If a student does not pass the challenge examination, the code "NC" will be entered on the transcript.
-Requests for Challenge Examinations may be made through the Dean of Academic Affairs' Office.
+Requests for challenge examinations may be made through the Dean of Academic Affairs' Office.

-Students may challenge a particular course only once and may not take a challenge examination for courses already taken or attempted at the University.
-The Credit by Special Examination Fee per course is four hundred fifty dollars (\$450.)
+Students may challenge a particular course only once and may not take a challenge examination for courses already taken or attempted at the university.
+The credit by challenge examination fee is \$450 per course.